“To me, the product has proven itself.”

 Full Season Round (August – November)

-A yield enhancement improves the economics of a farm, but what is that yield enhancement worth to the farmer?
-Taking this experiment as a case study, we can calculate the value that the yield-boosting UbiGro film brings to the economics of the farm.
+A yield enhancement in cannabis farming improves the economics of a cannabis production farm, but what is that yield enhancement worth to the cannabis farmer?
+Taking this experiment as a case study in cannabis yields, we can calculate the value that the yield-boosting UbiGro film brings to the economics of the cannabis farming operation.

-For this trial, the half of the greenhouse with UbiGro boosted yield by 7.5 lbs (+$8.68/ft2 in wholesale revenue) compared to the control.
+For this trial in cannabis production, the half of the greenhouse with UbiGro boosted the cannabis yield by 7.5 lbs (+$8.68/ft2 in wholesale revenue) compared to the control in the cannabis farming setting.
 The farm sells trimmed cannabis for $1250/lb wholesale.
-If UbiGro had been deployed over the entire greenhouse and achieved the same yield boost, the farm would have obtained an additional $18,750 in wholesale revenue for that greenhouse.
-Since the greenhouse can produce two crops per year, the yield boost could potentially be realized twice per year, which could result in an increase in revenue from UbiGro of $37,500 per year, per greenhouse.
+If UbiGro had been deployed over the entire greenhouse and achieved the same cannabis yield boost, the farm would have obtained an additional $18,750 in wholesale revenue for that greenhouse in the context of cannabis yields.
+Since the greenhouse can produce two cannabis crops per year, the yield boost in cannabis production could potentially be realized twice per year, which could result in an increase in revenue from UbiGro of $37,500 per year, per greenhouse in cannabis farming economics.

 In this example, that translates to $24,375 additional profit per year from this greenhouse.

-Over the 4-yr life of the installed UbiGro product, the farm would benefit from $97,500 in additional profit from this greenhouse alone.
-If the farm adopted the UbiGro technology across all six greenhouses on site, and this yield improvement was consistently realized, it could potentially profit an additional $146,250 per year, or an additional $585,000 over the 4-yr lifetime of the films.
+Over the 4-yr life of the installed UbiGro product, the farm would benefit from $97,500 in additional profit from this greenhouse alone in the realm of cannabis production.
+If the farm adopted the UbiGro technology across all six greenhouses on site, and this yield improvement in cannabis farming was consistently realized, it could potentially profit an additional $146,250 per year, or an additional $585,000 over the 4-yr lifetime of the films in the cannabis industry.

 Greenhouse Details